expanseElectronics

 v7 firmware — what changed

-v7.1 is the largest single firmware update we've shipped since the dualETH-PixelControl launched.
-It rewrites pretty much everything you can see — the web UI, the API behind it, the network config, even the device's MAC address.
-Here's why we did it, and what it means if you're upgrading.
+v7.1 was the largest single firmware update we'd shipped since the dualETH-PixelControl launched.
+It rewrote almost everything you can see — the web UI, the API behind it, the network config, even the device's MAC address.
+Since then v7 has kept growing through six follow-up releases.
+This post is the running record of what changed and why.

 A new web UI, ground up